-I’ve got a lot of success in promoting my forum by outreaching members from my niche.
+I’ve had a lot of success promoting my forum by outreaching members from my niche.
 Create a list of people that are active and email them.
 Create a friendly message explaining your forum about your plans and invite them to sign up and become active.

 Of course, an almost empty forum will not be appealing, but you will see that many would like to help you spread the word about your community.

 Need help on how to outreach people from your niche?